 The Company has an established control framework with respect to the measurement of fair values.
-TThe management has appointed an external valuator responsible for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the Chief Financial Officer.
+This includes a valuation team that has overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the Chief Financial Officer.